 c) The methods for entering and terminating agreements with other entities

 d) The rights and responsibilities of program participants and termination of the program.
-The Plan also includes a public outreach and education effort through which the City fully informed all ratepayer classes in advance of their impending automatic enrollment, their right to opt out without penalty at any point, all charges and fees, the LDC’s basic service rate and the goals and expected benefits of the aggregation program.
+The Plan also includes public outreach and education efforts through which the City fully informed all ratepayer classes in advance of their impending automatic enrollment, their right to opt out without penalty at any point, all charges and fees, the LDC’s (Eversource) basic service rate and the goals and expected benefits of the aggregation program.
 The Plan was developed in consultation with the Department of Energy Resources and was made available for public review and comment.
-Following authorization by the Board of Alderman and the Mayor, the Plan was submitted to the DPU for review and approval.
+Following authorization by the City Council and the Mayor, the Plan was submitted to the DPU for review and approval.